Article

 • If you’ve hired an independent contractor, you’ll have to prepare a 1099.

-• There are two types of 1099 errors to be corrected: type 1 and type 2.
+• There are two types of 1099 errors to be corrected: type 1 and type 2, each requiring specific correction procedures.

-• 1099 forms are given to contractors working for a company or reporting of other income types to recipients
+• 1099 forms are given to independent contractors or used to report other types of income to recipients.

 If you’ve hired an independent contractor, you’ll have to prepare a 1099.
 The correct filing of the Form 1099 is incredibly important.